gramster/docs2stubs/README.md

 be specified in which case the `.imports.map` file for that module or package will be used (if it exists) to decide what are valid classnames.

+After the analysis phase but before the stub generation phase, MonkeyType can be used to generate traces for the target package, and this data can be used to supplement that information gained through analysis.
+This is still somewhat ad-hoc, but the necessary components are in the `tracings` folder.
+I have used the examples or the test cases from several scientific Python packages to generate traces for those packages.

 ## Adding a Supplementary Typing Module